testing-library/eslint-plugin-testing-library/docs/rules/await-fire-event.md

-# Enforce async fire event methods to be awaited (await-fire-event)
+# Enforce promises from fire event methods to be handled (await-fire-event)

-Ensure that promises returned by `fireEvent` methods are awaited properly.
+Ensure that promises returned by `fireEvent` methods are handled properly.

 ## Rule Details

-This rule aims to prevent users from forgetting to await `fireEvent` methods when they are async.
+This rule aims to prevent users from forgetting to handle promise returned from `fireEvent` methods.

+> ⚠️ `fireEvent` methods are async only on following Testing Library packages:
+>
+> - `@testing-library/vue` (supported by this plugin)
+> - `@testing-library/svelte` (not supported yet by this plugin)

 Examples of **incorrect** code for this rule: